Preimplantation Genetic Testing Options During IVF

 Genetic testing can increase success rates for IVF in women over 35, in addition to those that have suffered repeated IVF failure or recurrent miscarriages because it allows them the opportunity to select the healthiest embryos for transfer.
 Patients may also benefit if they are carriers of chromosomal translocations or inherited genetic diseases.

 If you are interested in learning more about PGD/PGS, talk to a fertility specialist.
 Schedule an appointment with one of our fertility experts and or email Aspire with any questions.
-You can also schedule an appointment at either clinic online or call the Houston Clinic at (713) 425-3003, the Dallas Clinic at (214) 414-3806, or the Atlanta Clinic at (678) 274-6760.
+You can also schedule an appointment at either clinic online or call the Houston Clinic at (713) 425-3003 or the Dallas Clinic at (214) 414-3806.